 Voting

-Questions arising at any meetings of the Council shall be decided by a show of hands and in an equality of votes the President shall have a casting vote, provided that at any meeting of the Council at which there is no quorum no resolution shall be adopted until it has received the approval in writing of at least two-thirds of the members of Council.
+Questions arising at any meetings of the EXCO shall be decided by a show of hands and in an equality of votes the President shall have a casting vote, provided that at any meeting of the EXCO at which there is no quorum no resolution shall be adopted until it has received the approval in writing of at least two-thirds of the members of EXCO.

-Presiding at General and Council Meetings
+Presiding at General and EXCO Meetings

-The President, failing whom, the Vice-President of the SAIMC shall preside at all General and Council Meetings.
+The President, failing whom, the Vice-President of the SAIMC shall preside at all General and EXCO Meetings.
 In the event of neither the President nor the Vice-President being present within five minutes of the time for which the meeting shall have been called, the members present may proceed to elect a Chairman from the meeting.

 If no Quorum is Present